Lessons from the Softball College World Series

 Today I am going to talk about something that is probably still on the minds of many.
-The championship series of the womens college world series.
+The championship series of the women’s college world series.
 What a series it was.
-I will tell you more about my thoughts on it after the break.

 She knew that Paige Parker was not in any condition to perform at her best for the second game, not only based on her observations but also because she has established such a rapport with her players that Paige was able to honestly say that no she was not going to be able to guarantee her what was needed to win the second game.
 How team oriented is that.
 Many pitchers would have said YES I am good to go even if they were only 60% or less.